ArthPatel1502/ArthPatel1502/README.md

 <h1 align="center">Hi👋, I'm Arth Parikshit Patel</h1>
-<h3 align="center">A passionate Graphic Designer and a full stack developer from India</h3>
+<h3 align="center">A Passionate Graphic Designer and Tech Enthusiast from India</h3>

 - 🔭 I’m currently working on [Sales Analysis through Python for Data Science and MySQL](https://lnkd.in/dGbBfH_W) A passionate Graphic Designer and a full stack developer from India